 As you learn more about breastfeeding, you may come across some unfamiliar terms.
-Here is a handy list of definitions for terms often found in breastfeeding support materials.
+Here is a handy list of breastfeeding terms and definitions often found in breastfeeding support materials.

-This glossary of common breastfeeding terms is a great resource for when you come across unfamiliar terms while learning about feeding your baby.
+This glossary of common breastfeeding terms and definitions is a great resource for when you come across unfamiliar terms while learning about feeding your baby.

 Areola — The darker skinned area around the nipple.

 Colostrum — In the first few days after delivery, before “mature” milk comes in, your body produces this liquid that is loaded with calories and infection-fighting proteins.
 Although the breast secretes only a small amount of this thick, yellowish fluid, it is very important for your newborn.

 Engorgement — A few days after giving birth (following the colostrum period), your body produces the “mature” milk.
 Because the breasts become very full of milk (engorged) it can be uncomfortable for the mother.
 However, this goes away once the body better regulates milk production.
 It can also happen if the child suddenly nurses less than usual (for various reasons), and the breasts are producing more milk than the lessened demand.